 - Wine tastings in Riva and Lago Ledro

-- Opportunities to visit lots of unique villages – Malcesine, Castelrotto, Ledro, San Vigilio, etc.
+- Opportunities to visit lots of unique villages – Malcesine, Castelrotto, Ledro, Canazei, etc.

 - Transportation once the tour has begun.
 The motor coaches and vans we use are modern, air conditioned and roomy.

 - All ferry, coach, van, bus, cablecar, and chairlift transfers as specified in itinerary.

 - Group departure transfer to Verona train station

 - Sightseeing and entrance fees as specified in itinerary